-In the House, Rep. Lipinski serves on two Committees: Transportation & Infrastructure and Science, Space, & Technology.
+In the House, Congressman Lipinski serves on two committees: Transportation & Infrastructure and Science, Space, & Technology.

-On the Committee on Science, Space, and Technology, Rep. Lipinski is the Ranking Member of the Subcommittee on Research and sits on the Subcommittee on Energy.
-Rep. Lipinski’s district includes Argonne National Laboratory, the first national laboratory in the United States and the largest facility of its kind in the Midwest.
-The congressman has long supported investing in innovation and scientific research at universities, national labs, and other entities that support long-term economic growth and allow the United States to compete in the global marketplace and grow American jobs.
+On the Committee on Science, Space, and Technology, Rep. Lipinski is the Ranking Member of the Subcommittee on Research and Technology, and also sits on the Subcommittees on Energy and on Space.
+His district includes Argonne National Laboratory, the first national laboratory in the United States and the largest facility of its kind in the Midwest.
+He has long supported investing in innovation and scientific research at universities, national labs, and other entities that support long-term economic growth and allow the United States to compete in the global marketplace and grow American jobs.
 As part of his efforts to promote technology transfer, he has been the chief proponent of the NSF’s Innovation Corps program which teaches grant recipients who have developed promising technology how to commercialize their research and build a successful startup.

 Lipinski is known throughout the district for his top-notch constituent services and his work on behalf of veterans and senior citizens.

-Rep. Lipinski earned a bachelor's degree in Mechanical Engineering from Northwestern University, a Master's degree in Engineering-Economic Systems from Stanford University, and a Ph.D. in Political Science from Duke University.
-In the 113th Congress, he is one of only a dozen trained engineers in the House and Senate.
+Congressman Lipinski earned a B.S. in Mechanical Engineering from Northwestern University, an M.S. in Engineering-Economic Systems from Stanford University, and a Ph.D. in Political Science from Duke University.
+In the current Congress, he is one of just a dozen trained engineers in Congress.

 Rep. Lipinski and his wife, Judy, reside in Western Springs.
 In their free time, they are avid runners, participating in numerous races each year, ranging from two-mile sprints to half-marathons.